-The Civil Society Support Programme (CSSP) is a capacity development programme designed to support Ethiopia’s civil society and its contribution to the country’s national development, poverty reduction and advancement of good governance in line with the government’s policies and strategies.
+The Civil Society Support Programme (CSSP) was a capacity development programme designed to support Ethiopia’s civil society and its contribution to the country’s national development, poverty reduction and advancement of good governance in line with the government’s policies and strategies.

 The grants offered funding opportunities at local, regional and national levels.
-They are intended to encourage innovation and creativity in civil society organisations to develop capacity, and foster collaboration among various stakeholders, including government.
+They were intended to encourage innovation and creativity in civil society organisations to develop capacity, and foster collaboration among various stakeholders, including government.

 CSSP was managed by a consortium, led by the British Council and including INTRAC.
 The programme was funded by a number of international donors, led by Irish Aid.

 Please contact us for further information about the Civil Society Support Programme.

 The Civil Society Support Programme (CSSP) Extension Phase has now closed.
 The CSSP website has been decommissioned.
 Please contact firstname.lastname@example.org with any queries on CSSP phase 1 or the CSSP Extension Phase